php-ru/symfony-docs-ru/components/console/helpers/table.rst

 Modifying Rendered Tables
 -------------------------

-.. versionadded:: 4.1
-    The feature to modify rendered tables was introduced in Symfony 4.1.

 The ``render()`` method requires passing the entire table contents.
 However, sometimes that information is not available beforehand because it's generated dynamically.
 In those cases, use the